runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Demographics:** Male Plated Dragon

-**Appearance:** Dark orange scales, with a lighter underbelly and dark grey back.
+**Description:** Dark orange scales, with a lighter underbelly and dark grey back.
 Bulbous tail, long wingtip claws and jaw spine.
 Red eyes.

 6,200 years old.
 Fought on the side of the Ael during the Dragon war, and again during the Uon war.
 Hoarder of Minerals - mostly gold, silver and gemstones.
 Master of Dragonspire Citadel.
 Lends his fire to the forges in return for a tithe of the mines.